 Reverend Dr. Freddy J. Clark

 Reverend Dr. Freddy J. Clark, a native of St. Louis, accepted a call to preach the gospel at a young age.
-Since that time, he has been the pastor of several churches and twenty-six years ago founded the Shalom Church (City of Peace) where preaching, teaching, and praying are the foundational pillars of his ministry.
+Since that time, he has been pastor of several churches.
+In 1993 Dr. Clark founded the Shalom Church (City of Peace) where preaching, teaching, and praying are the foundational pillars of his ministry.

-His leadership in civic, personal and health-related causes is recognized both locally and nationally.
+His leadership in civic, personal, and health-related causes has been recognized both locally and nationally.
 Dr. Clark is responsible for organizing one of the largest church-sponsored health fairs in the nation.
-He was also one of the co-leaders of A Call to Oneness, a local march that garnered the support of over 20,000 African American men.
+He was also one of the co-leaders of A Call To Oneness, a local march that garnered the support of over 20,000 African American men.

-He is a member of Alpha Phi Alpha Fraternity, Inc. and 100 Black Men of Metropolitan St. Louis and Lifetime Member of the National Association for the Advancement of Colored People (NAACP).
+He is a member of Alpha Phi Alpha Fraternity, Inc. and 100 Black Men of Metropolitan St. Louis and a Lifetime Member of the National Association of Colored People (NAACP).
 Dr. Clark is married to the former Cheryl Waller and they have 3 adult children, Terrence, Anthony, and Michelle.